 3. Expenses the creditor should pay to the court are not high.

-When applying for the court’s payment order, the creditor pays fees equal to one tenth of those paid in an ordinary lawsuit, as well as delivery fees on four occasions per each party.
+When applying for the court’s payment order, the creditor pays fees equal to one tenth of those paid in an ordinary lawsuit, as well as delivery fees on six occasions per each party.

 4. Upon being fixed, the court’s payment order has the same effect as a formal judgment and can be executed forcefully without a separate execution clause.